- OpenAPI specification: Upload an OpenAPI definition to expose your API endpoints as tools for WRITER Agent.

 - Update the tool name: Customize the name that appears in WRITER Agent.

-After creating a custom connector, configure it for your organization:- Navigate to Connectors & Tools in AI Studio
+After creating an OpenAPI-based custom connector, configure it for your organization:- Navigate to Connectors & Tools in AI Studio

 - Find your custom connector and select Configure

-- Choose who can access the connector (all users or specific teams)
+- Select who has access by default (all users or specific teams)

 - Select which tools to enable